Ivory Coast sends mobile clinics to speed up COVID vaccinations

 But officials say things are picking up thanks to better communication, including promotions at soccer matches.

-Ivory Coast has received about a million doses of the AstraZeneca (AZN.L), Pfizer (PFE.N) and Sinopharm vaccines to date, and the government says it expects to take delivery of 1.2 million more doses by mid-July.
+Ivory Coast has received about a million doses of the AstraZeneca, Pfizer and Sinopharm vaccines to date, and the government says it expects to take delivery of 1.2 million more doses by mid-July.

 Our Standards: The Thomson Reuters Trust Principles.